 For some types of jobs at NYU, applicants are subject to a more extensive background investigation.
 NYU utilizes an external service to conduct such background investigations, which include, but are not limited to, criminal, credit, identity checks and drug testing.
 Your HR Rep will inform you if your job opening is eligible for this type of background checking.

-For code 100 (professional/administrative) positions: your HR representative completes an Affirmative Action Recruitment Report, which documents the measures that were taken during the recruiting process to ensure a diverse pool of candidates, including recruitment activities, finalists interviewed, and the rationale for selecting the final candidate.
+For Administrator and Professional positions: your HR Offcier completes an Affirmative Action Recruitment Report, which documents the measures that were taken during the recruiting process to ensure a diverse pool of candidates, including recruitment activities, finalists interviewed, and the rationale for selecting the final candidate.

-Your HR representative can also assist you with addressing any benefits or other related inquiries the applicant may have before accepting an offer.
+Your HR Officer can also assist you with addressing any benefits or other related inquiries the applicant may have before accepting an offer.

 In your conversations with the applicant you have selected, you should: